Chinese Mitten Crab

 Threat to Biodiversity

-Chinese mitten crabs are opportunistic feeders that will eat anything from algae and plant material to fish carcasses and invertebrates.
+The Chinese Mitten Crab is an opportunistic feeder that will eat anything from algae and plant material to fish carcasses and invertebrates.
 For this reason, large populations have the potential to alter the food chain and affect the abundance and growth rates of various species.
-In California, there is large concern over the numerous endangered or threatened species present in the San Francisco Estuary and mitten crabs are reportedly occupying important spawning areas and feeding on the eggs of these vulnerable species.
+In California, there is large concern over the numerous endangered or threatened species present in the San Francisco Estuary, and it is reportedly occupying important spawning areas and feeding on the eggs of these vulnerable species.

 Economic Costs

-The Chinese mitten crab is considered a health concern as it is the secondary host for the Oriental lung fluke (Paragonimus westermani).
+The Chinese Mitten Crab is considered a health concern as it is the secondary host for the Oriental lung fluke (Paragonimus westermani).
 Mammals, including humans, are the final host of the lung fluke, which has symptoms resembling tuberculosis.
-There is also concern that mitten crabs can bioaccumulate contaminants, as they have been known to inhabit agricultural ditches and other areas that may contain elevated levels of contaminants.
+There is also concern that the Chinese Mitten Crab can bioaccumulate contaminants, as it has been known to inhabit agricultural ditches and other areas that may contain elevated levels of contaminants.

 Prevention & Control

-An abundance of crabs with high reproductive rates and a wide range of physiological tolerances make control of the Chinese mitten crab difficult.
-Once the crab develops a self-sustaining population, most management approaches are unsuccessful and eradication programs have limited effectiveness.
-Physical control, such as trapping, is not effective in reducing damage caused to river banks and feeding on trapped fish.
-In California, management goals include preventing the spread of the mitten crab to new areas and reducing the negative impacts of existing populations.
-The Chinese mitten crab is listed as an injurious wildlife under the Federal Lacey Act, which makes it illegal to import, export, or transport between states in the U.S. without a permit.
+High densities of the Chinese Mitten Crab, coupled with high reproductive rates and a wide range of physiological tolerances, make control difficult.
+Once the crab develops a self-sustaining population, most management approaches are unsuccessful, and eradication programs have limited effectiveness.
+Physical control, such as trapping, is not effective in reducing damage caused to riverbanks and feeding on trapped fish.
+In California, management goals include preventing the spread of the Mitten Crab to new areas and reducing the negative impacts of existing populations.
+The Chinese Mitten Crab is listed as an injurious wildlife under the Federal Lacey Act, which makes it illegal to import, export, or transport between states in the U.S. without a permit.

 References: